 Reports and papers

-This page presents the papers and the finalised and approved technical reports made by PLATINA4Action:
+This page presents the papers and the finalised technical reports made by PLATINA4Action:

 Deliverable 2.1: Definition of KPIs of the DT and different scenarios